Short summary of the previous pages It was pointed out that the whole history of salvation – from

 which seems to describe an apparition of Saint Mary.

-If you think that these pages are edifying your faith, please consider
+If you find that these pages are edifying your faith, please consider

 Write a review